Nedroma: History

 Once the capital of Trara, it was built on the ruins of a Berber town by Abd al-Mu'min the Almohad caliph, who himself was a native of the neighboring mountains. the town has a great history of Islam.
 The earliest surviving Almoravid minbar, dated to around A.H.
 479, once belonged to the Great Mosque of Nedroma.
-It is now on display in the Musée Nationale des Antiquités Classiques et Musulmanes in Algiers.
+It is now on display in the National Museum of Antiquities and Islamic Art in Algiers.
 In the 1930s Ulama organizations, particularly the Boy Scouts sprang up in Nedroma and other ancient cities of the interior such as Tlemcen and Constantine.

 Riots broke out in the town on 15 October 1953, killing one person and injuring several.
 26 were convicted.

-Nedroma was added to the UNESCO World Heritage Tentative List on December 30, 2002 in the Cultural category.
+Nedroma was added to the UNESCO World Heritage Tentative List on December 30, 2002, in the Cultural category.

 Geography

 Nedroma is situated to the north of the Trara Hills, 77 km from Tlemcen, and about 340 km west of Algiers.
-The N99 highway passes south-north through the town, connecting it to Maghnia in the south and Ghazaouet on the coast.
+The N99 highway passes south–north through the town, connecting it to Maghnia in the south and Ghazaouet on the coast.
 The W100 road leads to El Houanet in the southwest, and the W38 road leads to Aïn Kebira and Bentalha in the northeast.